min2ha/ukwa-site/content/target/41427/index.en.md

   "subject": "EU Referendum"
 }

-# Treasury: Chancellor: Leaving the EU would be a one way ticket to a poorer Britain

 Chancellor of the Exchequer, George Osborne sets out why it would be a huge mistake for Britain to leave the EU and the Single Market.